-Healey strategically placed his company in the town of Warwick in the Midlands of England, at that time the hotbed of the UK motor industry.
+Healey remained at Triumph for more than a decade, only leaving in 1946 to set up his own modest manufacturing concern - in a small factory in Warwick in the Midlands of England, at that time the hotbed of the UK motor industry.

 Despite the critical success of these two models, the best seller and most widely known of the early Healeys was the Silverstone, a two-seater, which sold more than a hundred models, a considerable feat for the young designer and engineer.